zuyatna/zuyatna/README.md

 - 🗼 Living in **Bandung, West Java, Indonesia**

 - 👨‍💻 Currently Working at PT.
-Strayflux Kreasi Digital/Strayflux Studio
+Strayflux Kreasi Digital a.k.a Strayflux Studio

 - 👍 Cat and Gaming 🐈 🎮